dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 We find that Pythia models as small as 2.8b can successfully complete this test, and that they learn to complete the test in the first third of training.
-Larger Pythia models learn to complete this test earlier, with Pythia 12b able to complete the test 20% of the way into training and Pythia 2.8b able to complete it 28% of the way into training.
+Consistent with observations that larger models are more sample-efficent \AT{cite}, larger Pythia models learn to complete this test earlier, with Pythia 12b able to complete the test 20% of the way into training and Pythia 2.8b able to complete it 28% of the way into training.
+\AT{HEREHEREHERE}

 ## Understanding Typing Rules